ballerina-platform/module-ballerina-websocket/docs/spec/spec.md

 ```
 ### 4.2.
 [Initialization](#42-initialization)

-A client can be initialized by providing the WebSocket server url and the `ClientConfiguration`.
+A client can be initialized by providing the WebSocket server url and optionally the `ClientConfiguration`.
 ```ballerina
 # Initializes the synchronous client when called.
 # ```ballerina